error0x0000001/Device_r12/README.md

 ## Acknowledgments

--Open Source Community: Thanks to the community for their contributions and support.
+- Open Source Community: Thanks to the community for their contributions and support.
--I want to express my gratitude to the numerous authors and contributors whose work has been invaluable in my learning process.
+- I want to express my gratitude to the numerous authors and contributors whose work has been invaluable in my learning process.

 ## Contributing
 This repository is intended for personal learning, and contributions are not currently being accepted.